Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 # Obtain Batch Shipyard through git clone or downloading the archive and unpacking
 # Change directory to where Batch Shipyard was cloned or unpacked to
 cd batch-shipyard
+# Install for Python 3.5+ (recommended) in the virtual environment "shipyard.venv"
+./install.sh -3 -e shipyard.venv
-# Install for Python 2.7 in the virtual environment "shipyard.venv"
+# Or install for Python 2.7 in the virtual environment "shipyard.venv"
 ./install.sh -e shipyard.venv
-# Or to install for Python 3.5+ (recommended) in the virtual environment "shipyard.venv"
-./install.sh -3 -e shipyard.venv
 # Or to install for Anaconda Python3 in the environment "shipyard.venv".
 Note
 # that for Anaconda installations, the -e parameter is required
 ./install.sh -3 -e shipyard.venv